9 INTERESTING FACTS ABOUT NORTH DAKOTA

 Even though North Dakota has an estimated 760,000 residents, making it one of the least populated states in the nation, there are more than 5 interesting facts about North Dakota to be found.
-Did you know that when it comes to size, North Dakota is actually quite large compared to other states?
+Did you know that North Dakota is actually quite large compared to other states when it comes to size?
 With nearly 69,000 square miles, North Dakota is the 17th largest state in the union.
+Check out these 9 interesting facts about North Dakota.

 1. North Dakota Has Half a Dozen Nicknames